anirudhkotla/mcp-harness-test/README.md

 # Todo App

-A simple todo web application built with HTML, CSS, and JavaScript.
+A simple Todo application built with HTML, CSS, and JavaScript.

 ## Features

-- Add new tasks
+- Add new todos
-- Mark tasks as complete
-- Delete tasks
+- Delete todos

 ## How to Use

-1. Open `index.html` in a web browser.
-2. Enter a task in the input field and click "Add" or press Enter.
+1. Enter a todo in the input field
-3. Use the "Complete" button to mark a task as completed.
+2. Click the "Add" button or press Enter
-4. Use the "Delete" button to remove a task.
+3. To delete a todo, click the "Delete" button next to it

-## Files
-- `index.html`: Main HTML file
-- `styles.css`: CSS styling
-- `script.js`: JavaScript logic

-## License
+## Installation

-This project is open-source and available under the MIT License.
+No installation required.
+Simply open the `index.html` file in your web browser.